hypothesis/h/docs/api.rst

 .. http:post:: /api/annotations

    Create a new annotation.
-Requires a valid authentication token.
+Requires a valid API token.

    **Example request**::